 This book is a must-read for any fans of animation, brimming with great illustrations and photographs.

 I love the films of Wes Anderson, and especially the Fantastic Mr. Fox.
 Unlike his other films, Fantastic Mr. Fox has beautiful animation and a lovely, endearing style that keeps you glued to the screen.
-In this 2009 book, Wes Anderson shows behind the scenes looks at his adaptation of Roald Dahl’s 1970 book of the same name.
+In this 2009 book, Wes Anderson shows behind the scenes look at his adaptation of Roald Dahl’s 1970 book of the same name.

 The unique animation style spoke to my creative nature; it wasn’t like any other stop-motion animation I had ever seen.
 Some people would perhaps not like to see ‘behind the curtain’ of stop motion animation, however, someone like me, (and most likely you as well), can’t resist knowing the techniques the studio used to perfect the movements of these humanoid animals.